-Inside they’re playing Amapiano which is pouring out through the balcony.
+Inside they’re jamming to Amapiano which is pouring out through the balcony.
 I can see right through to where she’s sitting from here.
 When she gets up to go and rinse her glass in the kitchen I watch her.
 Alright.
 I ogle her.
 She’s wearing one of those hugging sweater dresses.
-I have half a mind to go circle her waist from the back and pull her flush against me.
-She doesn’t look like she’d flow with it though.
+I have half a mind to go circle her waist from the back and pull her flush against me, but she doesn’t look like she’d flow with it.
 Besides, those are mad fisi vibes bana.
 I’m trying to get her attention, not get dismissed.

 I light up the cigarette and follow her under the pretext of getting a glass of water.
 I reach over her at the sink and nonchalantly offer her a puff.

-“It’s chocolate flavoured,” I say.
+“It’s chocolate flavored,” I say.
 Her hair smells like coconut.
 When she turns to face me, I catch a whiff of something full-bodied.
 Cologne, not perfume.
-She’s one of those mamas who wear bold colours and men’s scents.
+She’s one of those mamas who wear bold colors and men’s scents.

 “I don’t smoke.”